What Are E-Cigarettes?

 - See Minnesotans for a Smokefree Generation e-cigarette factsheet for more information.

-*37% of high school students have tried an e-cigarette.
+*35% of high school and middle school students in Minnesota have tried an e-cigarette.

 Because e-cigarettes are a newer product, we are still learning the long-term consequences of their use.